Welcome to the BC Provincial School for the Deaf Dance Program!

 Students who are not enrolled in another dance course will be expected to help run the year-end dance recital backstage.
 This course would be beneficial for students who are thinking of pursuing marketing, visual art, fashion design, or stage management.
 Please note that students who take a dance class in grade 10, 11, and 12 will be qualified for a dance scholarship upon graduation

-World Dance is a 4 credit 9th block course for students grades 9-12 but grade 8 students may join as club members.
+World Dance 10 is a 4 credit 9th block course in which grade 9 students can take.
 Previous experience is not necessary.
-Students will explore at least 2 types of world dance styles that may include Bhangra, Tahitian, Tinikling, Hawaiian, Broadway Jazz, Breakdance, or Maori Poi.
+Students explore world dance styles that may include Bhangra, Tahitian, Tinikling, Hawaiian, Broadway Jazz, Musical Theatre, or Maori Poi.
+Next year will be a focus on Broadway Jazz and Tap.
 Students will learn dance technique, choreography, history, and other aspects such as costuming and performance.
 Students may be asked to perform at various events which includes the year end dance recital.
-No experience necessary.
-Please note that students who take a dance class in grade 10, 11, and 12 will be qualified for a dance scholarship upon graduation.
+Please note that students who take a dance class in grade 10, 11, and 12 will be eligible for a dance scholarship upon graduation.

 CLICK HERE for a look at an after school world dance performance